The two WORST sexual experiences of my life had one very important thing in common, which was the poorly-timed use of biting during foreplay.

 Not asking for feedback and thinking you know everything.

-Even if you read every sex book ever and watch every single video on my YouTube Channel, you’ll STILL have to ask your partner for feedback in bed.
+Even if you read every book about sexual satisfaction and watch every single pornography video, you’ll STILL have to ask your partner for feedback in bed.
 Does she like it fast or slow?
-Des she like your tongue over here or over there?
+Does she like a sex toy or vibrator on her clitoris?
 Just a millimeter of difference can make a WORLD of difference for her.

 Feedback can make the difference between orgasms and just straight up pain.